sepal-contrib/sbae-design/CONTRIBUTE.md

 # Configure the logs

 There's a file called `logging_config.example.toml` in the root of the project.
 To configure the logs, copy this file to `logging_config.toml`, the module will use that file as configuration.
+The `logging_config.toml` file is already added to `.gitignore` to prevent it from being committed to the repository.

+> **Important for Production Environments**: In production deployments, the `logging_config.toml` file should **NOT** exist by default.
+This ensures that no logging occurs in production.

 There are two output streams configured by default: one for a file and one for a notebook console.
 You can change the configuration in the `logging_config.toml` file.